 The P-Index for a climber is the number N, such that the climber has climbed N peaks with N meters of prominence or more.
 For example, a climber with a P-Index of 300 has climbed 300 peaks with over 300 meters of prominence.
 It is a rough measure of the number and quality of prominent peaks a climber has summitted.

 Since there are approximately 1500 peaks on Earth with 1500 meters of prominence, a P-Index of 1500 is the maximum value attainable.
 This symmetry is also why the index is calculated using meters, instead of feet.
-Additionally, note that this site uses a peak's average prominence value for calculating a climber's P-Index.
+Additionally, note that this site uses a peak's clean prominence value for calculating a climber's P-Index.
 Any climber with a P-Index over about 500 can be considered an exceptionally prolific prominence-oriented peakbagger.

 The P-Index was proposed by Lee Newton and is based on the H-Index concept that is used to track the number and quality of a scientist's research papers.